 To help us hunt down the bug, please include screenshots (to attach these to your GitHub issue, simply drag and drop them to the input field), and possibly the data file or (zipped) JASP file where the problem occured.
-If you are not ready to share your data with the world, you can send our programmers a private mail, or you can send another data set (or a shuffled/distorted/maimed version of your original data set) — just as long as it has the same problem.
+You can read about compressing (zipping) your file by searching for “zip a file on [your operating system goes here]” in your favourite search engine.
+If you are not ready to share your data with the world, you can send your data to email@example.com, or you can send a shortened/shuffled/distorted/maimed version of your original data set — just as long as it has the same problem.

 Whenever you get an email notification from GitHub and you wish to respond, it is best to click on the small “view it on GitHub” button at the end of the email and type your reply on the website.
 Replying via email and attaching a file is impossible.
 Files have to be uploaded through the GitHub website.

 To conclude, we are grateful to all of our users who have contributed feature requests and bug reports — your involvement has substantially improved JASP.
 For users who have not yet provided requests or bug reports: we are pleased that you are happy with the program, but if you do encounter an issue in the future we hope that you will let us know.
 Creating a GitHub account is easy, and it greatly facilitates communication with the JASP team.
 We eagerly await your suggestions and comments!